-The first session or two are used for evaluation/assessment.
-This means that your psychologist takes the time to get to know you, the difficulties you are encountering, and the history of these difficulties in a lot of detail.
-You will be given the option to fill out certain questionnaires, depending on the reason for consultation, in advance of your initial appointment, which you can bring with you and give to your psychologist to speed things up.
-All this information is then used by your psychologist to help you set goals for therapy and to adapt an approach that is tailor made for you.
+The first session is used for evaluation and assessment purposes.
+Your psychologist or therapist will take the time to get to know you, the difficulties you are encountering, and the history of these difficulties in a lot of detail.
+You will be given the opportunity to complete certain questionnaires prior to your first appointment to speed things up.
+All this information is then used by your psychologist or therapist to help you set goals for therapy and to adapt an approach tailored to your needs.

-In general, our psychologists’ approach is relatively short term, so you should expect an average of 8 to 15 sessions, sometimes less, sometimes more.
-Of course, we work within your time frame and within your means.
-So if you can only come for four or five sessions, this is important to know up front in order for us to accommodate you and to help you stay focussed on one goal.
+The therapeutic approach used by PsyMontreal psychologists and therapists are relatively short term.
+Clients can expect an average of 8 to 15 sessions, sometimes less, sometimes more.
+Of course, your psychologist or therapist will work with your time frame and within your means.
+If you can only attend four or five sessions, it is important to communicate this with your therapist so they can accommodate you and help you stay focussed on one goal.

 - your degree of motivation to incorporate the suggestions your psychologist may give you.

-For example, someone who has been suffering from anxiety and panic for many years may take longer in therapy than someone who has been anxious for only a couple of weeks or months.
-However, if the person who has been anxious for years is really motivated and is able to incorporate many of the suggestions outlined in therapy, they can recover more quickly than the person who has been anxious for a few short weeks, but unwilling or unable to change much of their thinking or behaviours.
+For example, someone who has been suffering from anxiety for years may benefit from more sessions than someone who has been anxious for only a couple of weeks or months.
+However, if the person who has been anxious for years is really motivated and is able to incorporate many of the suggestions outlined in therapy, they can reap benefits more quickly than the person who has been anxious for a few short weeks, but who is unwilling or unable to change their thinking or behaviours.

 Absolutely.
 We cannot disclose any information without you giving your consent first.

 Ethical guidelines require us to break with confidentiality in three situations :

 - if you are in danger of physically harming yourself